What is Copyright?

 A patent protects new inventions such as manufactured items, machines, industrial processes, and chemical compositions.
-Interval of protection is dependent on the type of patent given.
-A design patent usually lasts 14 years while a plant and utility patent lasts 20 years.
+The interval of protection is dependent on the type of patent given.
+A design patent usually lasts 14 years, while a plant and utility patent lasts 20 years.

 A trademark protects symbols, words, designs, and phrases that identify products made by different parties.
 Trademarks apply to logos, brand names, and slogans.
 They do not expire and usually last until the owner no longer requires them.

 Things Not Protected by a Copyright

 These comprise a number of works and include methods used to build or make things, scientific ideas or discoveries, technical or scientific methods, business procedures or operations, mathematical algorithms, formulas, and principles.
 Blank forms also fall in the category.

 This includes items usually considered to be owned by society in general.
 For example, weight and height charts, rulers, tape measures, and standard calendars.
 This is the category commonly referred to as “the sky is blue” since there is no individual who can claim authorship.

 Choreography is defined as the steps followed in a dance routine.
 Choreographed works can’t be copyrighted unless the dance moves are recorded in a video or notated in one form or another.
 Speeches not transcribed prior to or after they are read also fall into the same category.

 This category includes slogans, pseudonyms, catchphrases, titles of work, and product descriptions.
 For a wide-ranging description, it is always best to consult Circular 34 found at the copyright office.